yuktanandwani/CareViewApp/README.md

 NewClientsTest - This Class contains automation Test Cases for CareViewApp Technical assignment.

 drivers Folder - chromedriver.exe stored inside drivers folder.

+### Jars to be added in Project - selenium-server-4.7.2 and testng-7.7.1